Pepetritenisgoosenagasty/Pepetritenisgoosenagasty/README.md

 ### Hi there, I'm Edward Nagai Adjaloko 👋

-## I'm a Student, and Developer!
+## I'm a Student and a Developer!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m open-minded and looking to forward to working with others
+- 👯 I’m open-minded and looking forward to working with others
 - 🥅 2020 Goals: Buid awesome projects using MERN stack.
 - ⚡ Fun fact: I love learning new things